This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Black bowl with rice, yellow curry chicken, red peppers, herbs, and peanuts.

-Chicken thighs for the win : Chicken thighs stay juicy and tender, even after a long simmer in the coconut curry sauce.
+Chicken thighs for the win : I used chicken thighs because they stay juicy and tender, even after a long simmer in the coconut curry sauce.

-Curry paste shortcut: Thai yellow curry paste brings big, layered flavor without extra chopping or prep.
+Curry paste shortcut: Thai yellow curry paste adds big, layered flavor without extra chopping or prep.
 An easy win for weeknight curry.

 Finish with acid: A squeeze of lime and a dash of fish sauce balance the richness and make the flavors pop.